ietf-wg-cellar/flac-specification/flac.md

 -   [Residual coding](#residualcoding).
-If the predictor does not describe the signal exactly, the difference between the original signal and the predicted signal (called the error or residual signal) must be coded losslessy.
+If the predictor does not describe the signal exactly, the difference between the original signal and the predicted signal (called the error or residual signal) must be coded losslessly.
 If the predictor is effective, the residual signal will require fewer bits per sample than the original signal.
 FLAC currently uses only one method for encoding the residual (see the [Residual coding](#residualcoding) section), but